MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-callbacks.md

 ---
-title: Mobile Plans Callbak Notifications
+title: Mobile Plans Control Back Notifications
 description: This topic describes the Callback notifications support by Mobile Plans app ms.assetid: A3CE0B7D-80C5-4A98-8615-250A3C760B85
 keywords: